-These open-plan, Junior Suites are very spacious at 70m2 and set within three storey buildings.
-The room features a wooden, four poster bed with a comfortable sitting area just a few steps down and the design is a more elegant, vintage style than the Classic Rooms.
+These open-plan, Junior Suites are very spacious at 70m2 and set within three story buildings.
+The room features a wooden, four-poster bed with a comfortable sitting area just a few steps down and the design is a more elegant, vintage style than the Classic Rooms.

 These suites offer a balcony or terrace with views out over the garden to the ocean but please note some ground floor suites have a restricted sea view due to the mature gardens.

 There are three One Bedroom Cottages set in the hotel’s gardens.
 Built in a traditional, Caribbean style, these pretty, stand-alone cottages are 65m2 in size and have a terrace and small garden.
 Inside they have a simple, country Caribbean style with light woods and rattan furniture.

 These eight rooms are 40m2 and sit within the two and three story buildings on the hillside, around one of the pools.
 These rooms have views over the hillside pool, across the gardens to the sea.
 The decor is a simple, Caribbean style.

 Please note that the hillside position of these rooms means there are lots of steps to reach them so we do not recommend them for those who are less mobile.